Go Back

 Ingredients

-• zest of 1 lemon zest or 1 teaspoon cinnamon
+• Zest of 1 lemon OR 1 teaspoon cinnamon

 • 1 large egg yolk